About our staff

 - Twentieth Century & After

 My research is concerned with the historic and contemporary operationalisation of the Black feminist theory of intersectionality in equality policy and practice: its influence and possibilities, as well as the discursive and material resistance it faces.
 I also have a particular interest in intersectional research methodology, and teach, publish and train in this area.
-Find out more about my research in this video: Intersectionality, unfiltered with Ashlee.
+Find out more about my research in these videos: